 About 261 Fearless, Inc: 261 Fearless, Inc. is a global non-profit organization founded by pioneer runner, Kathrine Switzer.
 261 Fearless® uses running as a vehicle to empower and unite women globally through the creation of clubs, education opportunities, a communication platform, merchandising and events.
 Through these networking opportunities, 261 Fearless® breaks down the barriers of geography and creates a global community for women runners of all abilities to support and talk to each other, encouraging healthy living and a positive sense of self and fearlessness.
 For more information, visit the 261 Fearless website.

-The Women Can Marathon in Tipton St John, Devon, on 28 May 2017 has been named the first UK partner event for 261 Fearless, Inc, a global non-profit social women’s running movement founded by women’s running legend Kathrine Switzer.
+The Women Can Marathon in Tipton St John, Devon, is a UK partner event for 261 Fearless, Inc, a global non-profit social women’s running movement founded by women’s running legend Kathrine Switzer.

 261 Fearless® brings active women together through a supportive global community.
 It allows fearless women to pass strength gained from running to other women who are facing challenges, sparking a revolution of empowerment.
 Women are running together in local 261 Clubs all over the world, communicating on a dynamic online platform and joining events together - uniting under the symbol 261.
 Currently there are three established 261 Clubs in the UK, more are coming soon.

 The number 261 was Kathrine’s bib number from the 1967 Boston Marathon where she was physically attacked by the race co-director, for officially registering and running in what was then considered a men-only race.
 She went on to complete the race and has since spent decades working as a champion and advocate for women’s running.